Mike Gartner: Personal life

 Gartner and his wife Colleen have two sons, Joshua and Dylan, and a daughter Natalie.
-They reside in Shanty Bay, Ontario.

 Gartner is a born-again Christian, and was introduced to the faith during his playing days by former Washington teammate Jean Pronovost.
 His son, Josh, played goalie for Yale University and right wing for the Tuck School of Business A-Team in the Upper Valley Hockey League.
 Gartner and his former teammate, Wes Jarvis, are business partners and own three skating rinks in the Greater Toronto Area located in Newmarket, Ontario, Richmond Hill, Ontario, and Barrie, Ontario.